The journey for every neurodiverse parent is different/unique but by sharing ours, we hope to help others know they are not alone.

 It is highly important as parents to have realistic goals for our children.
 It’s easier to get school, teacher, and community support when you’re part of the solution.
 Explain the situation, understand their limitations, and offer solutions that are mutually beneficial.
 However, if the system doesn’t work, it’s time to find a new one that does.

-10. Parenting a neurodiverse kid is rewarding and exhausting!
+10. Being a neurodiverse parent is rewarding and exhausting!

 Remember that two steps forward and one step back is still one step forward.
 Take the time to celebrate everything you’ve accomplished as a family, no matter how small.
 Life is hard and it’s the small moments that are often the most meaningful.